rodmonic/DragonWoodAI/README.md

 - that would allow over 1 for a landsacpe with the same card in twice
 - order of players scores were shuffled each time so was effectively adding confusion into the network.
 - also added in 10 more fitness points if they actaully win.

+got to ~7 max fitness by 70 but then stryggled.

+### Experiment 5
+added a negative 0.25 fitness penalty for drawing a card when it would result in losing a card.